 is an equivalence.
 In particular, the inverse equivalence $M \xrightarrow{\cong}\colim M_m$ factors through some $M_m$, presenting $M$ as a retract of $M_m$.
 This proves the claim, and hence \refit{etale.descent.cons}.

-For \refit{etale.descent.lis}, note that if $U_i \rightarrow X_i$ are finite \'{e}tale, then the functors $(j_{m})_!$ preserve the lisse categories by \thref{preservation.constructibility}.
+For \refit{etale.descent.lis}, note that if $U_i \rightarrow X_i$ are finite \'{e}tale, then the functors $(j_{m})_!$ preserve the lisse categories, see \thref{sheaves}~\refit{preservation.constructibility}.
 In particular, for every $m\geq 0$ the object $(j_m)_{!}j_m^*(M)$ is lisse and so is $M_m$.
 We conclude using compactness as before. \xpf